Matilda045/California_Housing_Prediction/README.md

 ## Results

-The trained multi-linear regression model indicates that the model generalizes well to unseen data and demonstrates good predictive power.
+The multi-linear regression performs well, demonstrating the predictive power of the selected features.

+## Recommendations

+I recommend exploring additional features and transformations to potentially improve model accuracy.

 ## Usage